leswright1977/PySpectrometer2/README.md

 ## Miniture Spectroscope

-The build is as simple as the standard version, however uses a miniature pocket spectrometer.
+The build is as simple as the standard version, however, uses a miniature pocket spectrometer.

 ![Screenshot](media/minispect.png)